1 - Overview

 Image/VersionInstalled service image and version information

-• If maintenance period setting is required, click the Edit button to set
+• If maintenance window setting is needed, click Modify button to set

 BackupBackup setting status

-• If backup setting is required, click the Modify button to set
+• If backup setting is needed, click Modify button to set

-Time ZoneStandard time zone where the service will be used
+Time ZoneStandard time zone where the service is used

 LicenseElasticsearch license information